 Despite my shortcomings, I always strive to be a better version of myself.

 I’ve neer been a womanizer, a gambler, a liar, an abuser or a junkie.
-Still, shit happened.
+Still, bad things happened.

 Things haven’t been fine with us for the last couple of years.
 And, today is the culmination of all that chaos.